ordina-jworks/ordina-jworks.github.io/_posts/2019-08-23-test-design.md

 We didn't take Uncle Bob's solution too literally and gave our own twist to it.

 For the specific problem of creating aggregate instances we decided to create a class that acts as a scenario builder.
-In this `CreateOrderScenario` we have a static factory method that will create a scenario that returns a valid Order when executed.
+In this `CreateOrderScenario` we have a static factory method that will create a scenario that returns a valid `Order` when executed.
 This means that when you need an order that is consistent and it doesn't matter for your test which data is in the order, you can just use the default scenario when it's executed.

 You could also create other default scenarios.
 For example an order with an invalid customer, or with specific data that triggers a certain flow in the order process.

 This is very convenient for most tests.
-However, in some tests we want to influence how the Order is constructed, so we can test some custom cases other than a default scenario, specific for certain tests.
+However, in some tests we want to influence how the order is constructed, so we can test some custom cases other than a default scenario, specific for certain tests.
 We implemented this by adding some methods to our scenario class that allows the scenario to be modified to the test's needs.

 ```java